These Parenting Tweets Really Strike A Chord

 Naturally, with all of the responsibilities that come with parenting, parents wonder if they are up for it.
 In general, confidence tends to increase with experience.

 In parenting, parents and guardians should trust their instincts because they can understand their children's needs and pick up clues.
-According to psychologists, most parents do a pretty good job of raising their children, but genuinely great parenting requires not just relying on natural instincts but also understanding what works and why.
+Most parents do a pretty good job of raising their children, but genuinely great parenting requires not just relying on natural instincts but also understanding what works and why.

 So, in essence, you shouldn't rely solely on books or just on your instincts.
 Any extreme is bad.